Jnavarr56/The-Modern-PokeDex/README.md

   - HTML5
   - Artyom.js (speech synthesis package)

-# Deployed Using Github Pages
+## Deployed Using Github Pages

   - jnavarr56.github.io

 ### How to Use

 Type in the desired pokemon in the search bar OR click "Pokemon Search" for a random pokemon.

+### Landing Page

+The landing page will present an interesting loading animation of a spinning Pokeball along with Japanese text and a computer voice introducing the user.